harrietclaing/DataSciencePractical2022/README.md

 What works for Netflix and what does not?
 We left join the two data frames according to matching the 'id' variable.
 We then create a data frame that has only the imdb_score, type, release_year, runtime, genres and production_countries variables.

+# Figure 1: Year of release and IMDB scores

 For movies, we can see that older releases get higher imdb scores.
 Newer movies do not get the best ratings, so should consider hosting older classic movies.
 ```{r}